 What else are we doing?

-As an interim measure until we win the campaign, we are working with King’s College London to develop an interest-free payment plan to enable families to pay for citizenship applications without getting into debt.
+As an interim measure until we win the campaign, we are working with King’s College London and EdAid to develop an interest-free payment plan to enable families to pay for citizenship applications without getting into debt.

 How can I get involved?

 To get involved email our organiser Paulina at Paulina.Tamborrelsignoret@citizensuk.org